adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Whilst this question is not the easiest one to answer, answers do exist, and they are not *that* difficult once you have taken the time to truly understand them.

-Whilst there are many myths about Progressive Enhancement, I want to highlight 3 especially important points as follows:
+There are many myths [0] about Progressive Enhancement and I want to draw your attention to three important points:

 ## 1. Unobtrusive Javascript is not Progressive Enhancement